-Here are six more easy ways you can reduce your fuel consumption—and costs—by as much as five percent:
+Here are 6 more easy ways you can reduce your fuel consumption and costs:

-Turn off your engine when you are stopped for more than 60 seconds, except when in traffic.
-The average vehicle with a three-litre engine wastes 300 millilitres—more than one cup—of fuel for every 10 minutes it idles.
-For more information on idling and how to avoid this wasteful habit, visit Natural Resources Canada’s Idle-Free Zone.
+Turn off your engine when you’re stopped for more than 60 seconds, except when in traffic.
+The average vehicle with a 3-litre engine wastes 300 millilitres (over 1 cup) of fuel for every 10 minutes it idles.

-Remove items such as salt, sand and sports equipment from your vehicle before setting out.
-The less weight in your vehicle, the less fuel your engine will need—and the fewer carbon dioxide emissions your vehicle will produce.
-Consider that the fuel consumption of a mid-size car increases by about one percent for every 25 kilograms of weight in the vehicle.
+Remove items such as salt, sand and sports equipment from your vehicle.
+The less it weighs, the less fuel your vehicle will use.
+The fuel consumption of a mid-size car increases by about 1% for every 25 kilograms of weight it carries.

-Air conditioning can increase a vehicle’s fuel consumption by as much as 20 percent.
-Try opening a window while driving in the city and use the vehicle’s flow-through ventilation system with the windows up while on the highway.
-If air conditioning is a luxury you simply don’t want to give up, select the re-circulate option as opposed to the fresh-air alternative to help minimize the impact of air conditioning on fuel consumption.
+Air conditioning can increase a vehicle’s fuel consumption by as much as 20%.
+Open the windows when you’re driving in the city, and use the flow-through ventilation system with the windows up on the highway.
+If you do use air conditioning, use the re-circulate option.
+It will minimize the impact.

 - Date Modified: